mendezugenbuehler/movie-review-web/README.md

 Movies are a big part of my life & a way that I can process, understand, and express within the world we live in.
 Due to that, I watch a lot of movies and it can be difficult to keep track of every movie I've seen.

-To help with this challenge, I created a full-stack web-app for reviewing movies.
+To help with this need, I created a full-stack web-app for reviewing movies.
 Users can write, edit and delete music reviews as well as comment on reviews by other users.
 The app includes authentication, authorization and a modern UI for a clean user experienece.

 ___